 - Payment upon pickup

-Today’s buyers expect free shipping.
-To appeal to more buyers, consider incorporating this cost into your price tag.
+Today’s buyers expect stores to offer free shipping.
+To appeal to more buyers, consider incorporating this shipping cost into your price tag.
 Drive even more sales by offering expedited shipping options.

 Offering 30-day returns is a standard eBay best practice.
 Though other options are available, this policy is the most consistent with eBay buyer expectations.
 Offering free returns can further reassure customers about shopping with you, leading to even more sales.